 It may seem counterintuitive to invest in something that does not produce a net positive cash flow, but it may make sense given the right situation.
 Below is an exploration of the various circumstances that might lend themselves to zero cash flow deals, and a look at why this strategy could be worthy of investment consideration.

 First National Realty Partners helps you diversify your portfolio by identifying commercial real estate opportunities backed by high-credit, national tenants.
 If you are an accredited investor, click here to see how FNRP helps you invest in world-class, institutional-quality commercial real estate deals.

 What is a Zero Cash Flow Property?

-By definition, a zero is a highly leveraged investment property that is structured so that the net operating income (NOI) is equal to the loan payment.
+A zero is a highly leveraged investment property that is structured so that the net operating income (NOI) is equal to the loan payment.
 As a result, the cash flow available to distribute to equity investors is $0.

 To illustrate such a deal, suppose that an investor is considering the purchase of a CVS drug store, with a triple-net lease (NNN)—meaning the tenant pays all of the operating expenses—for which both the lease payments and the debt service are $350,000 annually.
 The simplified Income Statement would look like this:

 Because CVS pays all of the operating expenses, the rental income less expenses is $350,000.
 The loan’s payments are also $350,000, which leaves the property with $0 in cash available for distribution.
 Conventional wisdom states that this structure does not make any sense.
 In reality, there are several important benefits.

 Why Zero Cash Flow Investments Can Make Sense